A Quick Guide to Tibet Currency and Money

 Debit Card & ATM

 If you have worked or studied in China before, you must have at least one debit card from any Chinese bank.
 So, it’s easy to take money from ATMs in Lhasa, Shigatse, Tsedang, Baiyi, Lhatse, Zhangmu, and Saga.
-But please be noted that the ATMs are not widely distributed in Tibet, especially in some small places, for example, there is only one ATM in Lhatse.
+But please note that the ATMs are not widely distributed in Tibet, especially in some small places, for example, there is only one ATM in Lhatse.
 So, you’d better prepare enough cash in advance.

 Several ATMs in Lhasa and Shigatse, even in remote Nagri, accept foreign cards.
 The Bank of China accepts Visa, MasterCard, Diners Club, American Express, Maestro, Cirrus, and Plus.
 The Agricultural Bank accepts Visa, Plus, and Electron.
-But most ATMs just accept the domestic cards, so please confirm with your tour guide before you try.
+But most ATMs just accept domestic cards, so please confirm with your tour guide before you try.

-A maximum of about 2,000 yuan can be withdrawn from each transaction.
+A maximum of about CNY 2,000 can be withdrawn from each transaction.
 Occasionally the card would be eaten.
 It's recommended to make your transaction during bank working hours, so you can take back your card timely.

 Credit Cards

-With the development of tourism, credit cards are accepted for more and more hotels, shops in Lhasa.
+With the development of tourism, credit cards are accepted for more and more hotels, and shops in Lhasa.
 After all, it’s the capital city of Tibet.
 But in other cities, it may not work well.
 Besides, it usually charges an extra 3-4% as a service fee when you use credit cards to pay the bill.

-The Lhasa Central branch of the Bank of China is the only place in Tibet that provides cash advances on a credit card, a 3% commission is deducted.
+The Lhasa Central branch of the Bank of China is the only place in Tibet that provides cash advances on a credit card, a 4% commission is deducted.

 In general, it is more convenient to use cash than credit cards in Tibet as credit card usage is limited in Tibet.
 It's better to take enough cash with you.
 About the daily cost, here is some information for your reference: